 Oncolink recommends saying “yes” when people offer to help.
 Take as much pressure off yourself as possible by accepting people’s offers of assistance, and let them know what you need help with the most, such as cooking meals or getting a ride to appointments.
 Even folks who haven’t directly offered to help are likely happy to do so—many people are nervous when a loved one receives a cancer diagnosis and don’t know how to respond.
 By giving them a task you are kindly giving them a way to show they care while also taking something off your own plate.

 3. Housekeeping Is Important

 A clean home reduces stress, and it also helps prevent germs, which is vital when your immune system is weakened and you need to avoid getting sick.
 If you don’t feel like cleaning, rely on your family, and don’t be afraid to ask a close friend or relative.
 You could even hire a cleaning service—whatever creates a calming, healing space for you to live in is worth it!

 4. Commit the Whole Family to a Healthy Diet

-The American Cancer Society states that nutrition is key during cancer treatment, as eating right helps the patient feel better.
+The American Cancer Society says that nutrition is key during cancer treatment, as eating right helps the patient feel better.
 Eating healthy is something the whole family can do together, so stick together by having every member of the family commit to a healthy diet.
 As tough as chemotherapy is, it gets easier for parents when they’re honest with their children and when they face the disease as a family.